Editor's Note: This post was originally published in January 2019 and has been updated with new content in July 2023.

 Here are five lead generation ideas (that work!) to try for your next marketing campaign:

-1. Landing Pages
+1. Creating and Optimizing Lead Generation Landing Pages

-Lyft also uses visible CTA’s as you scroll down the landing page, encouraging its visitors to sign up after providing a “what’s in it for you” type of message.
+Lyft also uses visible CTAs as you scroll down the landing page, encouraging its visitors to sign up after providing a “what’s in it for you” type of message.

 The clear and concise copy used is also an effective way of telling visitors what Lyft has to offer.
-When you’re considering incorporating landing pages to your lead generation strategy, less is more.
+When you’re considering incorporating landing pages into your lead generation strategy, less is more.
 What will capture the reader’s attention to make them want to know more?
 Keep it brief, succinct, and straight to the point.

 2. Email Marketing

 For example, BrainStation sends monthly newsletters to keep subscribers up-to-date with the latest courses they have to offer.
-There is also the touch of personalization as seen in the greeting tag of the email above.
+There is also the touch of personalization, as seen in the greeting tag of the email above.
 Adding that personalization creates a mutually beneficial relationship between you as the business and your audience as the potential customer.

 3. Gated Content